Laurie LaRusso, MS, ELS

 Cancer Care Ontario

-Testicular cancer.
+Testicular cancer—for patients.
 National Cancer Institute website.
 Available at:

 Walsh TJ, Dall'Era MA, Croughan MS, Carroll PR, Turek PJ.
 Prepubertal orchiopexy for cryptorchidism may be associated with lower risk of testicular cancer.